Michael Dubke: Black Rock Group

 Dubke co-founded the Black Rock Group with political operative Carl Forti.
 Dubke also served as a partner at the firm, which served overall strategists and consultants for Senator Lisa Murkowski's Alaska re-election effort in 2016.
 Dubke also handled media for Republican Dan Sullivan's successful 2014 campaign against Mark Begich, also in Alaska.

 White House Communications Director

 President Donald Trump offered Dubke the role of White House Director of Communications.
-He began on 6 March 2017.
+He began on March 6, 2017.
 The White House announced he had submitted his resignation on May 30, 2017, approximately three months later.
 The White House did not announce his exact date of departure or who would be replacing him.
 Dubke was originally to remain as communications director to assist in selecting his successor, according to one-time White House Chief of Staff Reince Priebus, however, his last day was June 2.
 Sean Spicer resumed the post as acting Director.

 Personal life

-Dubke and his wife, Shannon, live in Alexandria, Virginia, with their two children.
+Dubke and his wife, Shannon, live in Alexandria, Virginia, where they raised their two sons, Harry and Sam.
+Harry, the elder son, followed in his father’s footsteps and attended Hamilton College from 2015 until his graduation in 2019.